Dekulakization: Dekulakization in 1930s

 Those kulaks that were sent to Siberia and other unpopulated areas performed hard labor working in camps that would produce lumber, gold, coal and many other resources that the Soviet Union needed for its rapid industrialization plans.
-In fact, a high-ranking member of the OGPU (the secret police) shared his vision for a new penal system that would establish villages in the northern Soviet Union that could specialize in extracting natural resources and help Stalin's industrialization.
+A high-ranking member of the OGPU (the secret police) shared Stalin's vision for a new penal system which would establish villages in the northern Soviet Union that could specialize in extracting natural resources.

-An OGPU secret-police functionary, Yefim Yevdokimov, played a major role in organizing and supervising the round-up of kulaks and their mass executions.
+An OGPU secret-police functionary, Yefim Yevdokimov, played a major role in organizing and supervising the round-up of peasants and mass executions as part of dekulakization.

-Stalin had a number of issues with the kulaks.
-First, he considered the kulaks to be a danger to his collectivization principles.
-Collectivization aimed to end private land ownership and put agricultural production under government and peasant control.
-Stalin wanted to collectivize society, but the kulaks were seen as a hurdle because they held substantial amounts of land and employed laborers, making them resistant to collectivization.

-Second, the kulaks were viewed as a representation of the previous, pre-revolutionary order by Stalin and other Soviet officials.
-The Bolsheviks considered the kulaks as a barrier to the socialist revolution while simultaneously seeing the peasants as a potentially revolutionary force.
-In order to create his socialist society, Stalin needed to get rid of the Kulaks because they were similar to capitalists.

-The kulaks were seen by Stalin as potential enemies of the USSR.
-He thought they were trying to bring down the Soviet regime.
-Based on accounts of kulak opposition to collectivization, this suspicion was formed.

-Stalin despised the kulaks because he perceived them as a threat to his political objectives, a representation of the previous order, and a possible Soviet enemy.
-Millions of people were arrested, deported, and put to death as a result of his severe and merciless tactics regarding the kulaks.
+Millions of people were arrested, deported, or executed in the process of dekulakization.

-His adversary, Leon Trotsky, condemned the "liquidation of the kulaks" in 1930 as a "monstrosity" and had urged the Politbureau during the intra-party struggle to raise taxation on wealthier farmers and encourage farm labourers along with poor peasants to form collective farms on a voluntary basis with state resources allocated to agricultural machinery, fertilizers, credit and agronomic assistance.
+Stalin's adversary, Leon Trotsky, condemned the "liquidation of the kulaks" in 1930 as a "monstrosity" and had urged the Politbureau during the intra-party struggle to raise taxation on wealthier farmers and encourage farm labourers along with poor peasants to form collective farms on a voluntary basis with state resources allocated to agricultural machinery, fertilizers, credit and agronomic assistance.

-Stalin's categorization of the Kulaks
+Categorization of Kulaks

-Stalin's classification of kulaks was based on a number of directives that the Soviet government had issued in the early 1930s.
-These decrees classified kulaks into three groups based on their financial status and support for collectivism: